Data Warehouse vs. Data Lake vs. Data Lakehouse: Which Is Better for Your Business?

 Augment data lake’s capabilities

-When you already utilize a data lake but want to add SQL performance capabilities to it while saving money on the cost of creating and maintaining a two-tier architecture with warehouses, you should consider using a data lakehouse.
+When you already utilize a data lake but want to add SQL performance capabilities to it while saving money on the cost of creating and maintaining a two-tier architecture with warehouses, you should consider data lakehouse use cases.

 Improve data compliance with low-cost